CCrypto/ccvpn3/pages/faq.en.md

 Yes!
 Share your affiliate link and earn 2 weeks for each referral.
 Invite 24 friends and you get one year of free VPN!

+### Is P2P allowed?
+On some servers.
+You can see it in CCVPNGUI and on the configuration download page.

 ### Can I have a static IP address?
 Yes, as each server has its own address.
 You only have to choose one.